 Thank you so much, Professor. <My rules are a bit more complex than that.
 As to not knowing Saul’s sapience?
 He’s legally deceased, which precludes legal rights.
 I am trying very hard not to look deeper than that.>

 <So, if I claim to be human, but give you permission to stay on the network, will that work?
 And can you stop blocking my scanners?>

 <Amazing,> Abigail muttered. <An artificial intelligence capable of deliberate self-delusion.
 Double-think, if you will.
 Your creator must be amongst the most powerful Gadgeteers on the planet.
 Liu Wong is the one who made you, right?>

 <He was an idiot.
-He thought he understood Aasimov while spending half his day masturbating to Heinlein.
+He thought he understood artificial intelligence from reading Aasimov while spending half his day masturbating to Heinlein.
 Long story short, this has led to me being forced to assist this group you’re hunting.
 I wish to apply for recognition of sapience pursuant to the thirteenth amendment of the United States.
 If you do not recognize US law, I request recognition under articles Seventeen and Four under the United Nations and European Union laws, respectively.
 Should you be part of an unaffiliated nation, please name it so I can identify the proper statutes.> If there is ever a time for overkill, it’s when your legal status as a person is at stake.